Ishika1323/Ishika1323/README.md

 - 🎭 I wear **5 different tech hats** daily and somehow they all fit perfectly
 - ☕ My debugging sessions are powered by curiosity (and premium coffee)
 - 🧠 I think in **multiple programming languages** simultaneously
-- 🤖 Building **MindSpace 3.0** while my own mind races with innovative ideas
+- 🤖 Completed working on **MindSpace 3.0** while my own mind races with innovative ideas
 - 📊 I can find patterns in data faster than I can decide what to binge-watch
 - 🌟 **Multi-role mastery** isn't just a skill, it's my technological superpower!